AlecThomson/RACS-tools/README.md

                                 Can also be 'scipy', 'astropy', or 'astropy_fft'.
                                 Note these other methods cannot cope well with small convolving beams.

-  -v, --verbose         verbose output [False].
-  -d, --dryrun          Compute common beam and stop [False].
+  -v, --verbosity       Increase output verbosity --logfile LOGFILE     Save logging output to file -d, --dryrun          Compute common beam and stop [False].
   -p PREFIX, --prefix PREFIX
                         Add prefix to output filenames.